-e) Financial Instruments Owned and Financial Instruments Sold, at Fair Value
+g) Financial Instruments Owned and Financial Instruments Sold, at Fair Value

-Financial instruments owned and financial instruments sold, but not yet purchased, are recorded on the consolidated statement of financial condition at fair value in accordance with ASC 820, Fair Value Measurement.
+Financial instruments owned and financial instruments sold, but not yet purchased, are recognized on a trade date basis and recorded on the consolidated statement of financial condition at fair value in accordance with ASC 820.
+Fair Value Measurement.